SamarjeetBanik/office-cafeteria-app/README.md

 # Office Cafeteria App
-A full-stack web application where employee of particular office/organisation can order meals, beverages like tea & coffee, etc., sitting in their cubicles/desks on their finger tips.
+A full-stack web application where the employees can order meals, beverages, etc, just by sitting by their desks/cubicles.
+To avoid crowd and maintain social distancing norm, the employees will have to order thier food via our app, and get the time slot of having the food ready.

 ### Dashboard Interfaces
 * User (Employees)